Voltron94/Auto-click/README.md

 3) Now you can use the program<br>

-Before to lunch, please follow the instruction <br>
+Before to launch, please follow the instruction <br>

 ## How to use ?